Lyon to Celebrate Fête Des Luminères!

 To pay homage to the event, around the time of December 8th every year, Lyon employs thousands of lights to illuminate their city.
 Light now symbolises a renewed identity for the people of Lyon.
-And, for any tourists visiting the area, they'll be treated to a light show of simply stunning proportions.
+And, the light show will be a stunning treat for any tourists visiting the area.

 Fête Des Luminères 2019

-In 2019, the event will begin on Thursday, December 5th and last until Sunday, December 8th.
+In 2019, the event will begin on Thursday December 5th and will run until Sunday December 8th.
 If this festival has caught your imagination, we suggest booking your travel and accommodation now!
-The city will undoubtedly be filled to the brim with delighted tourists!
+As a result, the city will undoubtedly be full to the brim with delighted tourists!

 Lyon and Energy-Saving LEDs

 To enable the city to continue their annual tradition, the organisers "strive for maximum reduction of the event's impact on the environment."
 But how do they achieve this?
 Well, thanks to the fantastic energy-saving properties of LED lighting technology, the people of Lyon can help the environment in one easy movement.

 Whilst they also rely on public transportation and "a reduction of printed programs in favour of electronic communication," opting for low-energy LEDs is a large part of their environmental policy.

 At LED Monkey, we know the importance of energy-efficient lighting.
 In comparison to traditional lighting, such as halogen, incandescent and CFL lighting, LED's produce far less heat making them much more energy efficient.
 As a result, they consume less power and the strain on our planet's energy-demand is greatly reduced.
 AND, you'll even save money when you install them in your home thanks to the low energy required!